0xthelaughingman/Music-Onboarder/Readme.txt

 What to run/driver:
--   All of the selenium automation is in ChromeDriverAmazonMusic.py, run it via TestDriver.py
--   Ensure the version of the Chrome browser and the ChromeDrivers match, download the file/update as needed.
+-   All of the selenium automation is in ChromeDriverAmazonMusic.py, run it via TestDriver.py Ensure the version of the Chrome browser and the ChromeDrivers match, download the file/update as needed.
--   Update user/pass for local testing *only*.
+    Update user/pass for local testing *only*.

+-   The Name/Dir handlers can be tested via TestNames.py

 TODO
 -   Refactor find_assets(), too big too messy already.
-At least the annoying exceptions are out of the way. ¯\_(ツ)_/¯
+At least the annoying exceptions are out of the way. ¯\_(ツ)_/¯ Make the Xpaths less strict.
--   Improve filename modules.
 -   Work on a better/less strict matching/comparison approach, incase the service doesn't yield the exact asset.
+    Have a seperate module for the same logic.
+-   Ensure DirHandler can handle paths across both supported OS.

 STATUS

+----15-04-2020 22:50:00
+-   Added Metadata handling which serves as the primary source of artist/title info.

 ----12-04-2020 21:50:00
 -   Handled the case for "No Results" for an asset.